LeonelVinasco/GymApp/README.md

 # Gym Web App

-This is the solution for the challenge Fuego de Quasar.
-The solution consisted in developing a API, now hosted in the Google Cloud Platform, and in a program able to run locally.
-The solution was developed in NodeJs.

 ## Getting Started

 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.